Bachdz/ASAP-GUI/README.md

 ### Run

-Run class `DemoApplication` to start the spring boot.
+Run class `DemoApplication` to start the spring boot application.
 By default the server will run on `http://localhost:8080/`

 ### Available HTTP-Request
 - Create new peer : POST-Request.
 Example: `localhost:8080/api/v1/asap/peer?name=Alice`